-Cory Topco Limited Annual Report 2024 Strategic report Corporate governance Financial statements s Ap pendix 42 Task Force on Climate-relate d Financial Disclosures continued TIME HORIZON FINANCIAL IMPACT SHORT-TERM MEDIUM-TERM long-term ✓ LOW - MEDIUM A HIGH PHYSICAL RISH (S Risk associated with climate change Time horizon Potential financial impact Impact of the physical risks on climate ch strategy and delivery, and financial plant ACUTE Flooding of sites due to heavy $\overline{\mathbf{v}}$ • A Flood Risk Assessment was underta Riverside 1 has rainfall Using the Climate Risk Indicator explorer developed by the UK Climate Resilience Programme under the RCP 4.5 scenario we can expect a slightly lower volume of rainfall as 2024 by 2035.
-Costs can be managed by monitoring and maintaining existing solutions. for the development of Riverside 2, which concluded that flood risk considerations have been adequately addressed as part of the application for a DCO for the facility.Flood risk is assessed annually as part of our insurance placement. that can be implemented in 15 minutes, with all critic equipment at Riverside 1 and Riverside 2 above ground, and on raised plinths.
-Cory will continue to hold regular scenario planning exercises exploring flooding risks across sites and identify physical and procedural mitigation measure above o planning tes and Cory will continue to hold insurance of physical loss or damage except as which there are no climate-related ex excluded', for CHRONIC Prolonged periods of extreme heat during UK summer - machinery/equipment unable to operate at continued high temperatures Using the Climate Risk Indicator explorer developed by the UK Climate Resilience Programme under the RCP 4.5 scenario we can expect an average temperature of up to 1.5 degrees warmer by 2050, with 1-3 heat wave events per year, lasting 5-10 days. ⊙ Costs can be managed by monitoring and maintaining existing solutions.
-Plant and equipment have either been specified with appropriate contingen existing temperature ranges or have to provide appropriate levels of contin sufficiency of this contingency is revier and will continue to be taken into corr as part of our lifecycle maintenance of replacement planning. cy above been upgraded ingency.
-The ewed regularly nsideration
+Cory Topco Limited Annual Report 2024 Strategic report Corporate governance Fina ancial statements A Appendix 42 Task Force on Climate-relate d Financial Disclosures continued TIME HORIZON FINANCIAL IMPACT SHORT-TERM MEDIUM-TERM LONG-TERM ✓ LOW A HIGH PHYSICAL RISH (S Risk associated with climate change Time horizon Potential financial impact Impact of the physical risks on climate change our strategy and delivery, and financial planning r business, ACUTE Flooding of sites due to heavy rainfall • • $\overline{\mathbf{v}}$ • A Flood Risk Assessment was undertaken in 2 as temporary flood defences raintaii Using the Climate Risk Indicator explorer developed by the UK Climate Resilience Programme under the RCP 4.5 scenario we can expect a slightly lower volume of rainfall as 2024 by 2035.
+Costs can be managed by monitoring and maintaining existing solutions. for the development of Riverside 2, which cor that flood risk considerations have been adec addressed as part of the application for a DC the facility.
+Flood risk is assessed annually as part of our insurance placement.
+Cory will continue to hold insurance cover for of physical loss or damage except as exclude which there are no climate-related exclusions quately CO for CO for equipment at ground, and o Cory will con exercises exp identify physion r 'all risks ed', for nplemented in 15 minutes, w Riverside 1 and Riverside 2 on raised plinths. tinue to hold regular scenari loring flooding risks across s ical and procedural mitigatio above o planning ites and CHRONIC Prolonged periods of extreme heat during UK summer - machinery/equipment unable to operate at continued high temperatures Using the Climate Risk Indicator explorer developed by the UK Climate Resilience Programme under the RCP 4.5 scenario we can expect an average temperature of up to 1.5 degrees warmer by 2050, with 1-3 heat wave events per year, lasting 5-10 days.
+Plant and equipment have either been origing specified with appropriate contingency above existing temperature ranges or have been up to provide appropriate levels of contingency. sufficiency of this contingency is reviewed reg and will continue to be taken into considerati as part of our lifecycle maintenance and cap replacement planning. ograded The gularly ion